chetverovod/pdftollm/README.md

 # pdftollm
-Application makes decomposition of pdf-file to textual chunks and attributed pictures.
+Application makes decomposition of pdf-file to textual chunks and attributed pictures for LLM.

 ## Usage